-- 1. To recognize and demonstrate the style and conventions of research writing. - 2.
-To improve the clarity and coherence of their written proposal. - 3.
-Able to use a variety of sentence patterns. - 4.
-To enhance their revision and proofreading skills. - 5.
-To use effective strategies and techniques to construct their academic projects.
+- 1. Recognize and demonstrate the style and conventions of research writing. - 2.
+Improve the clarity and coherence of their written proposal. - 3.
+Use a variety of sentence patterns. - 4.
+Enhance their revision and proofreading skills. - 5.
+Use effective strategies and techniques to construct their academic projects.